wp-plugins/register-plus-redux/readme.txt

 == Installation ==

+nstallation Instruction and Configuration can also be found at [Installation Instruction and Configuration](http://plugins.readygraph.com/register-plus-redux/installation/)

 1. Upload the 'register-plus-redux' directory to the '/wp-content/plugins/' directory
 2. When installed on WordPress with Multisite, you must Network Activate 'Register Plus Redux' from the 'Plugins' menu in Network Admin to have access to all functionality (refer to the FAQ for more information)
 2. -OR- Simply Activate 'Register Plus Redux' from the site's 'Plugins' menu
 3. Configure Register Plus Redux from the 'Register Plus Redux' page under Settings on individual sites

 == Frequently Asked Questions ==

+For detailed FAQ and other support visit [http://plugins.readygraph.com/register-plus-redux/faq/](http://plugins.readygraph.com/register-plus-redux/faq/)

 = How is Register Plus Redux related to Register Plus? = Register Plus was abandoned by skullbit sometime after September, 2008 following the release of Register Plus 3.5.1.
 As of September, 2009 skullbit's website was undergoing maintenance.
 Several bugs had been reported to the Register Plus plugin forum since that time, to resolve these bugs and continue development radiok forked the project.